 In 2018, HomeSafe received a mortgage receivable as a result of the sale of its Sylvester Family Campus.
 The mortgage is due in October 2020 and has no stated interest rate.
 However, in order to reflect the time value of money, the receivable recorded in the financial statements reflects future cash flows discounted at an imputed interest rate of 4.25%, which was HomeSafe's incremental borrowing rate at the time of the sale.
-Mortgage receivable consists of the following amounts as of June 30, 2019:
+The amount of imputed interest income for the year ended June 30, 2020 was \$108,835 as is included with investment income in the Statement of Activities.